natidaniel/pathologylab/README.md

 # PathologyLab
 ## Description
-this platform was created to provide a general and simple framework for pathological uses.
+This platform was created to provide a general and simple framework for pathological uses.
-Our net (PDL1Net) deals with segmantation and counting of PD-L1 cells in WSIs of lung cancer patients, but can use for other implementations as well. for easy orientation in this github please take a look at the following explanation about the building blocks.
+Our net (PDL1Net) deals with segmantation and counting of PD-L1 cells in WSIs of lung cancer patients, but can use for other implementations as well.
+For easy orientation in this github please take a look at the following explanation about the building blocks.
 ## Setup
 In order to run PDL1_main.py few requirements are needed.
 The code ran and been tested on python 3.5, and used TF 1.11.0 and keras 2.1.5.
 For your convenient a requirement.txt file containing all the modules in our environment can be found under